CSUN-SeniorDesign/zepher-infrastructure/project3/documentationfiles/DockerDocumentation.md

 ~~~
 FROM alpine:3.5 as build
 ~~~
 Grabs alpine version3.5 as our base image.
-This is then called "builder" so if you needed to reference (which will be needed) this somewhere else you can by calling "builder"
+This is then called "build" so if you needed to reference (which will be needed) this somewhere else you can by calling "build"

 ~~~
 ENV HUGO_VERSION 0.49.1